ibexa/documentation-user/docs/shop_administration/customer_portal.md

 ---
-description: Customer Portal allows you to create and manage business account for your company.
+description: Customer Portal allows your clients to create and manage business account for their company.
 ---

 # Customer Portal account